 Newark Senior Center: The Newark Senior Center provides wonderful services and a wholesome environment for seniors.
 If you are a senior, you should join to take advantage of its services.
 If you are not a senior, I hope you’ll consider volunteering to help with its activities.

 Meeting Constituent Needs

 I want to thank all of you for your responses to questionnaires in the past.
-This year I am posing four questions for your consideration and hope you will respond to them by email at email@example.com.
+This year I am posing five questions for your consideration and hope you will respond to them by submitting the form below.